Open Cut: Jacky Green, Sean Kerins, Therese Ritchie

 The Australia Institute is arguing the economic benefits promised by the mine do not justify the threat to local creeks and rivers including Surprise Creek.
 Both the Northern Territory and Federal Governments are considering the company's Environmental Impact Statement (EIS) application for the mine in the Gulf of Carpentaria to keep producing zinc and lead for another 30 years.
 Glencore was ordered to submit the EIS in 2014 after reactive rock on its waste dump started burning, sending smoke over nearby Indigenous communities.
 A report by the Canberra-based Australia Institute, Wishful Zinking, has raised multiple questions about the company's argument that the financial benefits offered by the project outweigh the environmental risks.
 "Based on the company's analysis, it's very unclear how you could come to a conclusion that the McArthur River Mine is even a net positive to the Northern Territory economy," report author Rod Campbell told the ABC.

-Glencore estimates the mine will pay a total of $435 million in royalties to the NT Government over 1,000 years.
-Mr Campbell said this figure was unrealistic because, "In most years, Glencore doesn't pay royalties for McArthur River Mine at all".
+Glencore estimates the mine will pay a total of $435 million in royalties to the NT Government — over 1,000 years.
+The Australia Institute report says the figure was unrealistic because, "In most years, Glencore doesn't pay royalties for McArthur River Mine at all".
 This is because the NT has a profits-based, rather than production-based, royalties system, unlike most other states.
 "The only known royalty payment of $13 million came in 2008 after a historic peak in the zinc price," the report said.
 A report covering 1000 years is 'unprecedented" or "comical".
 Most corporate projections are for less than 2 decades.
 See http://www.abc.net.au/news/2017-09-11/mcarthur-river-mine-expansion-economic-arguments-questioned/8891316

 Map: McArthur River system > Download pdf